 If you’ve not been tempted by a cake at De Koffie Pot, then your next stop should be Church Street for lunch; walk up the historic Gwynne Street and through the Cathedral Green to find it.
-You will be spoilt for choice with dog-friendly dining options – try No.10 The Tearoom for light lunches or visit The Lichfield Vaults if you fancy treating yourself to a meal with a pint of real ale.
+You will be spoilt for choice with dog-friendly dining options – try Polly's No.10 for light lunches or visit The Lichfield Vaults if you fancy treating yourself to a meal with a pint of real ale.
 Oh, and make sure you stop by The Little Deli to pick up an tasty coffee for you and dog treat for your four-legged companion!

 After lunch, head down Church Street towards Hereford High Town and the Old Market for a little retail therapy.
-You’ll find a great range of shops who are happy for your dog to join you - from big names, like Waterstones and FatFace, to independent brands like Off the Wall.
+You’ll find a great range of shops who are happy for your dog to join you - from big names, like Waterstones and FatFace, to independent brands like Fox & Mabel and Home & Country Store.

 If you’re not too tired after a busy day exploring the city with your pooch, then how about dinner?
 Head to The Imperial on Widemarsh Street - they're dog-friendly inside and out and have a great range of tasty meals on their menu.